zincsearch/zincsearch-docs/docs/ZincSearch/installation.md

         juju run-action --wait zinc-k8s/0 get-admin-password

-    If you're deployed on MicroK8s, you can use the address shown in `juju status` to reach Zinc directly.
-For other Kubernetes platforms, you can access Zinc using a port-forward:
+    If you're deployed on MicroK8s, you can use the address shown in `juju status` to reach ZincSearch directly.
+For other Kubernetes platforms, you can access ZincSearch using a port-forward:

-        kubectl -n zinc port-forward svc/zinc-k8s 4080:4080
+        kubectl -n zincsearch port-forward svc/zinc-k8s 4080:4080

     Point your browser to [http://localhost:4080](http://localhost:4080) and login!

-    Now Zinc is deployed, you can also deploy the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) and create relations to Zinc to enable automatic scraping with Prometheus, and Grafana dashboard integration.
+    Now ZincSearch is deployed, you can also deploy the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) and create relations to ZincSearch to enable automatic scraping with Prometheus, and Grafana dashboard integration.